Mikaela/mikaela.github.io/_posts/2015-06-03-setting-umodes.md

 * g — caller-id, people must be `/accepted` or PMed before they can PM you.
   More detailed post about that [here]({% post_url 2015-04-02-umode+g %})
   and [part 2 here]({% post_url 2015-05-10-umode+g2 %}).
+* t — only users using SSL can PM.